 With the emphasis of mechanisms of regulation into the immediate context of political economy the work on the social economy deserves some special interest in Herrmann’s research.
 Especially the work in the context of the University of Eastern Finland, in particular with Juhani Laurinkari is in this context an important field for furthering his research.

-Moreover, Herrmann is correspondent to the Max Planck Institute for Social Policy and Social Law (previously Max-Planck Institute for Foreign and International Social Law) in Munich, Germany.
+Moreover, Herrmann has been until 2010/21 correspondent to the Max Planck Institute for Social Policy and Social Law (previously Max-Planck Institute for Foreign and International Social Law) in Munich, Germany.
 This allowed him to work occasionally for some time at the institute.
 Intensive exchange especially with Hans F. Zacher but also with Bernd Schulte, Maria Hohnerlein and the social law expert Nuría Pumar-Beltran from Barcelona motivated him to study more closely the ambiguity of social and human rights law.
 He investigated their role as part of the superstructure of the hegemonic system of capitalism but also their relative independent role.
 In his work he emphasises that this legislation is not only a matter of immediate legitimation of the existing system.
 It can also play a role as potential grounding for the development of alternative political and systemic strategies.
 However, he emphasises – especially with reference to Zacher – that this depends not least on the consideration of the “pre-legal” determination of law.

 His academic work is not least expressed in his engagement as member of the scientific council of the German branch of attac and in the EuroMemo Group – a network of economists that is looking for alternative policies.